How to Increase Efficiency for Engineering Firms: Tips, Tricks, and Modern Technology

 Why Aldoa?

 Aldoa was founded with a mission to empower engineering and environmental consulting professionals.
-With deep industry insight and a platform purpose-built for engineering firm needs, Aldoa provides the tools to:
+With deep industry insight and a platform purpose-built for engineering firm needs, Aldoa provides the tools to: eliminate redundant work, Improve team coordination, and deliver projects on time and within budget.

 As a former financial analyst turned tech entrepreneur, Adam Loewentheil brings a unique perspective to solving operational challenges in engineering.
 His firsthand experience working alongside builders and engineers helped shape Aldoa into a solution that understands your real-world pain points.